 If the advisor runs a Blog or YouTube channel then you may subscribe to the articles as those write-ups will tell you the thought process with no sales pitch.

 Also note that many well-known bloggers or YouTubers are not certified enough to advise, so it may be good to follow them and read them, but take advice at your own risk.

-This question would let you know how often the financial planner keeps a touch with the clients and is he open to communication or not.
+This question would let you know how often the financial planner keeps touch with the clients and if he is open to communication or not.

-Some may prefer frequent meetings while others may choose to communicate over phone or email and hold quarterly, semi-annual or annual review meetings.
+Some may prefer frequent meetings while others may choose to communicate over the phone or email and hold quarterly, semi-annual, or annual review meetings.

 Also, some of them always keep the communication channel open and you may call them up any time with your queries while others stick to the communication schedule only.